kirubeltadesse/MainProject/README.md

 	- JavaScript is not that stright forward to write to a file sorting the result was a bit of a challenge

 3. During Analysis preparing the data for pandas dataframe was kind of problem.

+### Results
+- The test was performed several time both on the same list of servers.
+And the difference in those paramater in different time is the same.
+In other words, the difference is negligible.